 Many studies have investigated individual activities contributing to CDI.
 Here we have shown myraid bacterial groups and their relative abundances associate with variation in CDI disease severity.
 We must continue to explore how the host, microbiota, and C. difficile interactions result in severe disease.
-We can reduce the risk of severity with a better understanding of which interactions, whether be driven by specific community functions or groups of bacteria, reduce the host damage.
+We can reduce the risk of severity with a better understanding of which interactions, whether driven by specific community functions or groups of bacteria, reduce host damage.
 Approaching this problem from a damage-response framework allows us to experiment with modifying subsets of activities to reduce overall host damage.
-Our current clinical treatment targets an individual group in this tripartite system.
+Our current clinical treatment for primary CDI targets an individual group in this tripartite system.
 Most commonly, CDI is treated with an antibiotic to eliminate C. difficile.
 Alternatively, another treatment uses antibodies to neutralize C. difficile toxins.
 These treatments are only addressing a single entity of the system, leaving the potential for the others to maintain responses that maintain host damage.
 However, we can continue this research to elucidate treatments that drive all three entities towards reduced host damage.
 When a patient is diagnosed with CDI, the gut community composition, in addition to the traditionally obtained information, may improve our severity prediction and appropriate treatment.
 Treating the microbiome may contribute to reduced severity.
 From our results, promoting fiber metabolizing bacteria and reducing facultative anerobes could bolster the efficacy of current CDI treatments, reducing disease severities.

 Materials and Methods